baricks/facebook-ad-cleaner-script/README.md

 # facebook-ad-cleaner-script #

+*FYI: Script is not functioning yet, still a WIP*

 Periodically clears out your ad preferences & categories on Facebook by programmatically going through [this webpage](https://www.facebook.com/ads/preferences/) and removing your interests & ads you've interacted with.

 TODO: